MicrosoftDocs/Virtualization-Documentation/virtualization/hyper-v-on-windows/about/supported-guest-os.md

 * For issues found in other operating systems, Microsoft submits the issue to the multi-vendor support community, [TSANet](http://www.tsanet.org/).

-In order to be supported, all operating systems (guest and host) must be up to date.
+In order to be supported, all operating systems (guest and host) must be up-to-date.
 Check Windows Update for critical updates.

 ## Supported guest operating systems